dissertation

 “At a busy season when many of these huge bees are bustling about with very audible hum and zip, the entire village with its many wonderful towers and industrious citizens form a spectacle which is in itself quite capable of overawing any but the most unemotional individual.”
 (Rau, 1929a)

-Anthophora abrupta is a species of bee in the family Apidae.
-They are solitary ground nesting bees that nest in large aggregations and only have one generation per year.
+The Chimney Bee or Anthophora abrupta is a species of bee in the family Apidae, making them related to familiar bees like Bumble Bees and Honey Bees.
+Unlike Honey Bees and Bumble Bees, Chimney Bees are solitary.
+They nest in the ground in large aggregations and only have one generation per year.
 The aggregations they form can be long lived, maintaining consistent occupation for over thirty years and ranging in size.
 They nest in both vertical and horizontal substrates, making their homes in river banks, up-turned trees, and close to anthropogenic structures.
 The substrate they nest in is very hard, so they collect water to wet and soft the soil so they can excavate it.
 A. abrupta are commonly called “chimney bees” or “turret bees” because of the unique turret-chimney-like structures they build at the front of their nests.
 The chimneys are built by utilizing the excavated soil produced as they dig the nesting cavity.
 The soil is formed into small pellets that are then cemented together to form the “chimney” extension of their nest.

 current